Teaching Content Subjects Using Poetry

 Using Issues and Themes to Build Comprehension

-In addition to relating to the topics you teach, many of the poems in this collection address issues and themes that are part of our lives today.
+In addition to relating to the topics you teach, Poems for Teaching in the Content Areas: 75 Powerful Poems to Enhance Your History, Geography, Science, and Math Lessons addresses issues and themes that are part of our lives today.
 Asking students to connect a theme or issue to a poem and then explain how they arrived at the connection encourages them to use facts and details while thinking at high levels.

 For more ideas about how to teach content using science poems, go to Science Student Writing Ideas (PDF).